-• The San Antonio Spurs own the NBA’s best record at 40-7 but according to ESPN’s Chris Forsberg, the Boston Celtics are better:
+• The San Antonio Spurs own the NBA’s best record at 40-7 but according to ESPN’s Chris Forsberg, the

 The San Antonio Spurs have far and away the best record in basketball, but don’t be deceived.
 The Boston Celtics are far and away the best team in basketball as the calendar flips to February.

 Give San Antonio credit for feasting on the lesser opponents, a 22-1 record against teams below .500 this season.
 That’s an area where Boston hasn’t been able to always keep its focus.

 But, heck, before the Celtics even beat his team three weeks ago in a battle of conference juggernauts, Spurs coach Gregg Popovich admitted his team was a cut below Boston.